 We are a mixed gender/age/experience league with kids from 8 to 20 playing and practicing together.
-Instruction is provided by a combination of certified coaches, parents as well as some of our older players who instruct on skill days and play on game days.
-The programs aim to ensure that the participants have fun, stay active, play at the level they want, and ideally stay in the sport for many years to come.
+Instruction is provided by a combination of certified coaches, parents, past junior members as well as some of our older players who instruct on skill days and play on game days.
+The program aims to ensure that the participants have fun, stay active, play at the level they want, and ideally stay in the sport for many years to come.

 Ages: 8 to 20 years

 Cost: $220*(Tue/Thurs) or $110* (Sat) (plus club and association fees)

 Curl BC Fee: $18 or $8 for U12 as of Dec 31st of the current season